ThoughtWorks-SEA/developer-training/docs/delivering-software/circle-ci.md

             - test
 ```

-### Deploying to Heroku
+### Deploying to Heroku (optional)

 Sidenote: Please make sure the application is already working, and you can push the app to Heroku manually.
 On local: `git push heroku master` and verify the application works.

-Heroku store the code we deployment code in their git repository.
+Heroku stores the code we deploy in their git repository.
 Using the `git push` and by specifying the API_KEY and APP_NAME, we can trigger a git push to Heroku from anywhere.

 ```yaml
 deploy: